from collections.abc import Sequence, Mapping, Callable

 Optional variable names to show in the output.

-aggregation : callable, optional (default = np.median)
+aggregation : callable or None, optional (default = np.median)

 Function to aggregate the PC across draws.
 Typically `np.mean` or `np.median`.